Topics Map > Campus Services > Office 365

 A client is an application that is used to connect to your Office 365 account.
-Some examples include Microsoft Outlook or Internet Explorer/Google Chrome.
+Some examples include Microsoft Outlook or Edge/Google Chrome.

 Email protocol is a method by which a communication channel is established between two computers and email (some protocols also include calendar data) is transferred between them.
 When an email is transferred, a mail server and two computers are involved.
 One computer sends the mail and the other one receives it.
 The mail server stores the mail and lets the receiving device access it and download it if needed.